Refactorio/RedMew/README.md

 ## Generating maps

-  There are 3 ways to generate maps using out scenario: Vanilla, FactorioMapConverter and Custom Maps.
+  There are 3 ways to generate maps using our scenario: Vanilla, FactorioMapConverter and Custom Maps.

 ### Vanilla
   Just start the scenario from the scenario menu and you are ready to go.